Lenin in October: Production

 Stalin wanted a film that showed the October Revolution and the men responsible for it, just in time for its twentieth anniversary.
-As soon as Alexei Kapler's scenario was approved by the highest authorities, Lenin in October was put into production on August 10th, already late in the year.
+As soon as Alexei Kapler's scenario was approved by the highest authorities, Lenin in October was put into production on August 10, already late in the year.
 The only director available was Mikhail Romm.
-Lenin in October was ready for release on November 7th, only three months after the shooting commenced.
+Lenin in October was ready for release on November 7, only three months after the shooting commenced.

+International influence

+During China's Cultural Revolution, Lenin in October (along with Lenin in 1918) were the only Soviet feature films repeatedly screened to the public.

+In 2011, Chinese performing artist Guo Degang created a xiangsheng (comedic crosstalk) titled Lenin in 1918.
+The xiangsheng depicts the plight of traditional opera performers who could no longer perform their repertoire during the Cultural Revolution and resort to mixing highlights from Lenin in October and Lenin in 1918 into an aria.